Step by step guide to getting solar panels on your roof

 To be eligible for government rebates, your system must be installed by a Clean Energy Council accredited installer.

 An Approved Solar Retailer will always use accredited installers.
-If you’re not buying from an approved retailer, ask to see your installer’s accreditation card or get in touch with our team who can help you find the right installer for you.
+If you’re not buying from an approved retailer, ask to see your installer’s accreditation card.

 Step 6: Connect your solar PV setup to the grid

 Your solar PV retailer will usually arrange for your solar setup to be connected to the electricity network on your behalf.

 Grid connection processes will differ from state to state.

 Step 7: Install solar monitoring

 The more energy you use from your panels, the more money you’ll save on your electricity bill.
-With a Reposit smart home energy management setup, you can monitor how much energy your panels are producing each day, and make sure to turn on your appliances as much as possible during the day.
+Most solar inverters will have some kind of monitoring system, you can then monitor how much energy your panels are producing each day, and make sure to turn on your appliances as much as possible during the day.
 With monitoring you will see where your power is coming from - your panels or the grid and how much you’re paying daily for your electricity.